Tag

 #Security Vulnerability

-Improper certificate validation in Windows SMB allows an authorized attacker to perform spoofing over a network.
+Improper handling of additional special element in Microsoft Exchange Server allows an unauthorized attacker to perform spoofing over a network.

 **What privileges could be gained by an attacker who successfully exploited this vulnerability?** An attacker who successfully exploited this vulnerability could gain SYSTEM privileges.